Let's talk about Kent Libraries

 • Hawkhurst Library

-by Piper, over 2 years ago
+by Piper, almost 3 years ago

 I love the friendly service I get at my local library to which I can walk.
 I appreciate the chance to chat to the librarian and any other borrowers.
 I appreciate all the local information that is displayed there.
 Little local libraries may not make economic sense and may not have the greatest range of books but they are at the heart of the community and it is lovely to see young mums and their toddlers, us oldies, schoolchildren and a good mixture of other ages popping into a valued old building and being made so welcome.